 Appropriate arrangements should be in place for training on the requirements of the Code.
-These may be internal arrangements for appropriate staff members but key personnel should attend one of the seminars organised by the Prescription Medicines Code of Practice Authority.
+These may be internal arrangements for appropriate staff members but it is recommended that key personnel attend one of the seminars organised by the Prescription Medicines Code of Practice Authority.